Describe prenatal testing options.

 HPI: She is concerned because her cousin recently delivered a baby with Down syndrome.
 The patient is counseled regarding different options for screening and elects to undergo ﬁrst-trimester screening.

 Lab Results: Serum analytes were sent and the results return 1 week later.
 They show that her risk of having a child with Down syndrome is 1 in 89.

 Diagnostics: An ultrasound is performed that revealed a single intrauterine gestation with a thickened nuchal translucency (NT).

 Patient Assessment: The assessment of this patient is that she is of advanced maternal age (AMA) with a positive screening test for Down syndrome, as well as an ultrasound marker associated with an increased risk of Down syndrome.

 Screening tests have become increasingly common in obstetrics.
 Screening involves the use of tests, examinations, or procedures to assist in the presumptive diagnosis of patients with unrecognized disease.
 Screening tests are used to help identify individuals who are more likely to have disease, as well as those who are less likely to have disease.
 These tests are usually applied to a low-risk population.
 Individuals identified by a positive screening test or an abnormal screening test are recommended to undergo further diagnostic testing to determine whether they truly have the disease or the diagnosis being investigated.1

 There are several properties that are important principles of a good screening test.
 The disease or medical condition should be a serious medical problem.
 The natural history of the disease should be known, and there should be an early period or stage that may be identified through testing.
 The test should be able to be applied to a large low risk population, and it should be suitable and effective.
 Standard policies and procedures should be in place to determine which patients should be referred for further diagnostic testing.
-Access to health care facilities for further diagnostic testing and treatment should be available.
-The ...
+Access to health care facilities for further diagnostic testing and treatment should ...